awslabs/clickstream-analytics-on-aws/docs/en/upgrade.md

 3. Create a new SQL Editor, select your project's schema.

-4. Customize the date range as desired, and execute the following SQL in the editor to migrate events from the past 180 days, or any number of days up to the present, to the new tables.
+4. Customize the date range as desired, and execute the following SQL in the editor to migrate events from the past 30 days, or any number of days up to the present, to the new tables.

     ```sql
     -- please replace <app-id> with your actual app id
-    -- update the day range(180 days in below example) based on your needs
+    -- update the day range(30 days in below example) based on your needs
-    CALL "<app-id>".sp_migrate_data_to_v2(180);
+    CALL "<app-id>".sp_migrate_data_to_v2(30);
     ```

 5. Wait for the SQL to complete.
 The execution time depends on the volume of data in the `events` table.
+In our test, migrating 300 million events using 32 RPUs will take approximately 2 hours and 5 minutes.

 6. Execute the following SQL to check the stored procedure execution log; ensure there are no errors.
 If there are any interruptions, timeouts, or other errors, you can re-execute step 4 to continue the data migration.